Petar Turković: Martial arts

 In 2008, Turković was one of the founders of the Croatian Wushu Federation and was appointed executive director thereof.
-Within the framework of the federation, he successfully headed two projects that were financed by the European Erasmus Programme.
+Within the framework of the federation, he headed two projects that were financed by the European Erasmus Programme.

 In 2013, Turković participated in the founding of the Balkan Regional Wushu Federation and was elected its vice president at the constituent session in Istanbul, Turkey.
-He also participated in the founding of the European Wushu Federation in 2020 and was appointed secretary-general.
+He also participated in the founding of the European Wushu Federation in 2020 and was appointed secretary-general at the constituent session in Brussels, Belgium.

+In June 2023, a new European federation for wushu and kungfu was formed, the Wushu and Kungfu Federation of Europe, which was created by the merger of the European Wushu Federation (est. 2020) and the European Wushu and Kungfu Federation (est. 1985).
+Turković was elected secretary general of the new federation.

 Other

 Besides martial arts, Turković did kart racing and won several titles in this motorsport.
 He won the Croatian Karting Championship title twice, in 1981 and 1982 and became a runner-up in 1995.

 Moreover, Turković's contributions to sports in Croatia extend beyond his achievements.
 From 2000 to 2002, he served as the vice president of the Croatian Olympic Committee (HOO).
 In 2022, at the 19th Winter Olympic Games in Salt Lake City, he was a NOC member with the Croatian delegation.

 Turković's expertise and experience in sports led him to be appointed by Croatian President Stjepan Mesić as the head of the group responsible for drafting proposals for Croatian sports strategy in 2000.
 He collaborated with distinguished sportspeople such as Andrija Mijačika, Željko Mataja, and Mihovil Nakić.

 In 2015, Turković also played a significant role in forming SportREcognized, an association of international sports federations, where he serves as the vice president.